aariasquodem/kt_documentation_pfizer/technical_architecture_document.md

 *Architecture Configurability*

-* Solution will consist on building simple static site based on HTML using Edison Lite Platform
+* Solution will consist on building simple static site based on HTML using Plain Edison Lite Platform without any framework.

 *Architecture Quality & Alignment*